Markets settle lower after 8 days of rally | Business

 The BSE benchmark had climbed 184.54 points or 0.29 per cent to settle at 63,284.19, its fresh record closing high, on Thursday.
 The Nifty advanced 54.15 points or 0.29 per cent to end at 18,812.50, its new record closing high.

-Foreign Institutional Investors (FIIs) offloaded shares worth Rs 1,565.93 crore on Thursday, as per exchange data.
+Foreign Institutional Investors (FIIs) turned buyers on Friday as they purchased shares worth Rs 214.76 crore, as per exchange data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)